GittinIt6/DU-HW9-ReadMe-Generator/readme.md

 Github Repository Address: <https://github.com/GittinIt6/DU-HW9-ReadMe-Generator>

 ## Instructions
+1. Ensure you have downloaded and installed node.js and have rebooted your system (if Windows)
-1. Clone repository to your system.
+2. Clone repository to your system.
-2. From a terminal, ensure you are in the index.js directory
+3. From a terminal, ensure you are in the index.js directory
-3. Run:
+4. Run:
 ~~~
 npm i
 node index.js
 ~~~
-4. A rendered output of readme.md will be saved into your **output** directory
+5. A rendered output of readme.md will be saved into your **output** directory

 ## Purpose